 Teacher has ownership for department.

+What is Composition?

+Composition is a special form of Aggregation where the part cannot exist without the whole.

+Composition is a strong Association.

+Composition relationship is represented like aggregation with one difference that the diamond shape is filled.

 It is a specialized form of Aggregation.
 It is a strong type of Aggregation.
 In this relationship child objects does not have their lifecycle without Parent object.
 If a parent object is deleted, all its child objects will also be deleted.
 This represents “death” relationship.
 This is represented by a solid diamond followed by a line.